12 Motorcycle Accident Statistics in Australia (2023 Update)

 Follow the set speed limitations.
 The slower you drive, the more time you’ll have to react to hazards on the road.
 Maintain a clear line of vision.
 Make a habit of always looking behind at crossroads and intersections.
 Navigating through parked and moving cars or sharing a lane with a vehicle should also be off-limits.
 Next, don’t underestimate the power of regular maintenance.

 Make sure your bike and gear are in perfect shape.
 The Australian government has done a lot to help motorcyclists avoid injuries on the road.
-They’ve introduced a long list of initiatives, such as targeted safety campaigns, extensive training for bikers, and infrastructure improvements.
+They’ve introduced many initiatives, such as targeted safety campaigns, extensive training for bikers, and infrastructure improvements.
 On top of that, the authorities have made ABS systems mandatory in new motorcycles (Road Safety, Oal-Law).

 You Got Into a Motorcycle Accident.
 What Should You Do?

-- The biggest mistake that most bike owners make after getting into an accident is they don’t take their injuries seriously.
-Even if you were lucky enough to get away with a couple of cuts and bruises, having yourself checked by a paramedic is still a must.
+• The biggest mistake that most bike owners make after getting into an accident is they don’t take their injuries seriously.
+Even if you were lucky enough to get away with a couple of cuts and bruises, having yourself checked by a paramedic is still necessary.
 The adrenaline rush will probably numb the pain.
 A doctor, in contrast, will be able to reveal any potential injuries that need immediate medical help.

-- Don’t remove your helmet or safety gear before the emergency services arrive.
-And stay away from the bike, do not make attempts to move it to the side.
-Instead, get yourself to safety.
+• Don’t remove your helmet or safety gear before the emergency services arrive.
+Stay away from the bike, and do not attempt to move it to the side.
+Instead, get to safety.

-- Now, if you’re feeling okay, grab your phone and document everything: your bike, the plate number of the car that you crashed into—all of that.
+• If you’re feeling okay, grab your phone and document everything, including the damage to your bike and the plate number of the car you crashed into.
 Show it to the police when they arrive at the scene.

-- Next, file an insurance claim and get in contact with your lawyer or hire one.
+• Next, file an insurance claim and contact your lawyer or hire one.
 They will help you get the best compensation.

-- Don’t throw medical and repair bills away; instead, hand them over to the lawyer.
+• Don’t throw medical and repair bills away; hand them over to the lawyer.

-- Never accept any money (a settlement) from the insurance company of the at-fault person (like the car driver).
+• Never accept any money (a settlement) from the at-fault person’s insurance company (like the car driver).
 Instead, let your lawyer negotiate a better deal for you.

-- In fact, don’t even talk to insurance investigators on your own, as they might trick you into saying things that they want (Motorcycle Accident, Ride.Vision).
+• In fact, don’t even talk to insurance investigators on your own, as they might trick you into saying things they want.
+(Motorcycle Accident, Ride.Vision).

 What’s the Speed Limit for a Motorcycle in Australia?

 That depends on the area.
 During school days, the speed limit is 40km/h.
-If you drive through residential environments, make sure not to go over 50km/h.
-What about freeways, though?
-Expect the speed limit to be in the 100–110km/h range.
-In some parts of the country, motorcycle drivers are allowed to go faster: 130km/h (Hoodsmand).
+If you drive through residential environments, do not go over 50km/h.
+For freeways, the speed limit is in the 100–110km/h range.
+In some parts of the country, motorcycle drivers can 130km/h.
+(Hoodsmand).

 Is Lane Filtering Legal in Australia?

 The short answer is yes; you won’t be fined for doing that anywhere in Australia.
 You will, however, have to be driving at a low speed (<30km/h).
-If you exceed that speed limit, that will be a violation of road rules.
+If you exceed that speed limit, you’ll violate the road rules.
 That’s because you will be doing lane splitting instead of lane filtering.
-Do remember that you’ll have to be a licensed motorcyclist to be able to lane filter.
+You’ll have to be a licensed motorcyclist to be able to lane filter.

-And in most states, this won’t be allowed if the traffic lanes are moving in the opposite direction.
+And in most states, lane filtering isn’t allowed if the traffic lanes are moving in the opposite direction.
 In some parts of Australia, driving between a vehicle (parked or moving) and the curb/roadside is also punishable by law.
 To stay out of trouble, take a moment to check the local regulations before hopping on your bike (Shine Lawyers).

 Conclusion

-If you live in Australia, you probably own a motorcycle or at least know someone that does.
-Australia is one of the most diverse countries in the world.
-And bikes are perfect for conquering the rainforests, deserts, and mountains.
-Unfortunately, these vehicles are a hazard waiting to happen.
-Even if you’re a pro driver with years of experience, it’s very easy to get into an accident.
+If you live in Australia, you probably own a motorcycle or know someone who does.
+Australia has one of the most diverse landscapes in the world.
+Bikes are perfect for conquering rainforests, deserts, and mountains.
+Unfortunately, they are a hazard waiting to happen.
+Even if you’re a pro driver with years of experience, it’s easy to get into an accident.

-As we learned today, the accident statistics are quite alarming.
-So, always check the bike before hitting the road, make sure your gear is in decent shape, and don’t ever speed up.
-We really hope that the statistics and facts that we discussed today will help you become a more conscious driver.
+As we learned today, the accident statistics are pretty alarming.
+So, always check the bike before hitting the road, ensure your gear is in decent shape, and never speed up.
+We hope the statistics and facts we discussed today will help you become a more conscious driver.
 Stay safe out there!

 Featured Image Credit: CandyBox Images, Shutterstock